by Paul du Preez

 That echoes through her like the anxious beating of her heart.

-She circles past her friends, absently batting her way through the virtual crowd towards the stage.
+And circles past her friends, absently batting her way through the virtual crowd towards the stage.
 “Hey, she’s meat-intolerant,” one of them calls after her, half-joking.
 “Sorry, AR glitch,” she flings back.
-She’ll probably get a few thumbs-down.
-She not going to obsess.
+She’ll probably get a few media unlikes.
+But she’s not going to obsess.

 They see only her – bowed over her cello.
 She has a gift, as they all acknowledge.
 And love her.
 Suddenly the atmosphere changes: what was beautiful becomes sublime.